 On April 3, 2020, the Boston Review published Alex de Waal’s “New Pathogen, Old Politics,” which takes the 1892 cholera epidemic in Hamburg as the lens with which to analyze the political, economic and medical controversies of then and now.

-Encouraged by response to the article, this Spring – Summer, de Waal began writing a book with the similar title, New Pandemics, Old Politics: Two hundred years of the war on disease and what comes next, which will be published by Polity Press in Spring 2021.
+Encouraged by the response to the article, de Waal began writing a book with the similar title, New Pandemics, Old Politics: Two hundred years of the war on disease and its Alternatives, published by Polity Press.

 The book explores how these scripts were drafted, and their consequences for politics and science in the gap between the outbreak of a new pandemic pathogen and the scientific discovery and application of what is needed for containment and cure.
 It examines three historic pandemics—cholera in 19th century Europe and India, the 1918-19 influenza pandemic, and late-century HIV/AIDS in Africa and around the world—and the preparedness plans for ‘disease X’ over the last 25 years.
 The goal is to help explain what is familiar and what is unexpected in the current Covid-19 crisis.
 The book will make the argument for a critical perspective on the politics of pandemics and in favor of a more democratic and inclusive approach to public health.